Priscilla Presley and Tinseltown: How Elvis’s Widow Built Her Own Hollywood Career

 She served as chairperson of Elvis Presley Enterprises and transformed a near-bankrupt estate into one of the most commercially successful celebrity legacies in history.

-Personal Life and the Loss of Lisa Marie
+Personal Life and the Julio Iglesias Story

 Their son Navarone Garibaldi was born on March 1, 1987.
 Presley reportedly required Garibaldi to sign a legal agreement upon entering the relationship preventing him from ever publishing a book about her.
+After Mike Stone and Mike Edwards, she had learned to protect herself.

 She is the mother of two children: the late Lisa Marie Presley, born from her marriage to Elvis in 1968, and Navarone.
 She has four grandchildren through Lisa Marie: actress Riley Keough, the late Benjamin Keough, and twins Harper and Finley Lockwood.
 In 2022, Riley gave birth to a daughter, making Priscilla a great-grandmother.